This feature is only available to Google Workspace for Education editions.

 App restrictions for users under 18

-Users under the age of 18 have restrictions in some Google services when they're signed in to their Google Workspace for Education account.
+Users designated as under the age of 18 have restrictions in some Google services when they're signed in to their Google Workspace for Education account.
 Also, some services aren't available to users under the age of 18.YouTube

 - See or post comments